-This document provides information regarding safe mode, what safe mode does, how to enable safe mode and how to use safe mode as a troubleshooting tool.
+This article provides information regarding safe mode, what safe mode does, how to enable it, and how to use it as a troubleshooting tool.

 What is Safe Mode?